 If you have low-risk prostate cancer that isn’t causing any symptoms and is not being actively treated, PSA levels are usually checked every 3 months and a physical examination, including DRE, is usually offered every 6 months.

-Along with regular PSA testing, a repeat biopsy is usually done within 6-12 months of starting active surveillance.
+Along with regular PSA testing, a repeat biopsy is usually done within 6-12 months of starting.
 You may also have MRI to monitor for any changes in the cancer, including if it's growing or spreading.

 A PSA test is a good way to check if treatment was successful.
 While it’s normal to feel anxious every time you have a follow-up appointment, remember that it is important to keep track of your PSA levels with regular tests.

-After surgery, your doctor will usually wait 6-12 weeks before checking the PSA level which should be very low or undetectable.
-Thereafter, the PSA may be checked every 3 to 6 months for the first 2 years.
+After surgery, your doctor will usually wait 6-8 weeks before checking your PSA level which should be very low or undetectable.
+Following this, your PSA may be checked every 3 to 6 months for the first 2 years.